agentspooky/fix-pal/README.md

 This script forces a framerate change to the video track(s), avoiding re-encoding and leaving the underlying data alone.
-Audio tracks' sample rates are also reduced by the same rate, fixing the pitch issue and ensuring audio and video remain in sync.
+Audio tracks' sample rates are also reduced by the same factor, fixing the pitch issue and ensuring audio and video remain in sync.
 Subtitles and chapters are re-timed to match.

 I prefer this solution to re-encoding, as the latter adds the possibility of